willyrabbits/upTaskGraphQL/README.md

-# WORK IN PROGRESS

-## Fullstack React Native: Apollo server & GraphQL
+# Fullstack React Native: Apollo server & GraphQL

-`this project will have the app realted to it... keep tuned`
+`this project will have the app realted to it... https://github.com/willyrabbits/upTaskNative`